Class Offerings and Registration

 The usual age at which candidates receive The Sacrament of Confirmation in the Archdiocese of Washington is 8th grade.
 Confirmation candidates engage in preparation for this sacrament for two years prior to receiving (in grades 7 and 8) as part of a larger effort to help them to understand their relationship with Christ and His Church more deeply.

 If you wish for your teen (grade 7 or older) to prepare for and receive Confirmation but he or she is older than the usual age or has not had regular religious formation in recent years, we do offer a two-year preparation class ~ called Christian Initiation of Teens or C.I.T. ~ specifically geared toward preparing your child for the Sacrament of Confirmation.
 This class is also appropriate for teens who are unbaptized or who would also like to be prepared for First Communion.
-The class is offered with the the "Faith Alive!" program.
+The class is offered within the "Faith Alive!" program.
 Please send an explanatory email to the Religious Education Office along with your registration if you believe that this class meets your child's needs.

 Important Note for Parents Seeking Sacramental Preparation: The strong foundation required to live life according to the fullness of God’s plan requires consistent and deep formation in faith.
 Preparing to receive the sacraments is only one objective of this formation.
 In order to provide your child the foundation that he or she needs, it is important to plan for ongoing faith formation rather than enrolling simply to receive a particular sacrament.